 - Uses Apple H1 chip

 Connecting the AirPods Pro for the first time is incredibly simple.
-You simply open the case near your iPhone (running iOS 13.2) and press 'connect' on the screen.
-It's as simple as that thanks to the use of Apple H1 chip – as also found in the AirPods and Beats Powerbeats Pro.
+You simply open the case near your iPhone (running iOS 13.2 or later) and press 'connect' on the screen.
+It's as simple as that thanks to the use of the Apple H1 chip – as also found in the original AirPods, AirPods (3rd Generation) and Beats Powerbeats Pro.

-Unlike AirPods, the Pro requires a secondary step, which involves you running an Ear Tip Fit Test.
-Using both the internal and external microphones within the headphones, iOS 13.2 analyses the sound and tweaks its profile to sound better for you.
+Unlike AirPods, the Pro requires a secondary step, which involves running an Ear Tip Fit Test.
+Using both the internal and external microphones within the headphones, iOS versions 13.2 or later can analyse the sound and tweaks its profile to sound better for you.

 The process, which involves playing some music, takes about five seconds.
-It's during this time that it will determine whether you've got a good fit, and if not recommend you change the silicone tip to another size – there is a small, medium, and large options included.
-For us the medium worked perfectly and we were up and running with a minute.
+It's during this time that it will determine whether you've got a good fit, and, if not, recommend you change the silicone tip to another size – with small, medium, and large options included.
+For us, the medium worked perfectly and we were up and running within a minute.

-It will be interesting to see how these in-ears feel after some longer periods of wear.
-At the time of writing we're an hour in.
-As the silicone tips feel a little tight in there ear – more so than the standard AirPods, but not that they're uncomfortable – Apple has included air vents to try and reduce potential pressure and isolation build up.
+The silicone tips feel a little tight in the ear – more so than the standard AirPods, but not that they're uncomfortable – so Apple has included air vents to try and reduce potential pressure and isolation build up.
 It calls this a "vent system for pressure equalization", and in all the time we've been wearing them they've been fine.
 It doesn't hurt wearing them for a long period of time, and if you have concerns over whether or not they would be as easy to put in and out as the standard AirPods, they aren't.